-Video Of ‘Stranger Things’ Finn Wolfhard At The Emmys Is Too Adorable For Words
+Video Of Mike From 'Stranger Things' At The Emmys Proves The Upside Down Is Everywhere

 The 69th Annual Emmys are taking over TV... and the Stranger Things cast is (once again) taking over our hearts.
 The actor who plays Mike, Finn Wolfhard, posted a video of his first Emmys on social media.
 Unsurprisingly, it has fans wondering if real-life Mike is heading to an awards show or back down into the Upside Down.